 Since the University is telling employees who are sick to stay home, do I have to use my sick leave?

-Yes.
 If you are sick you should remain at home and get well, and using your sick leave enables you to be paid while you are unable to work.
 The University provides employees sick leave for the very purpose to use when you are sick.
+Employees subject to quarantine or isolation orders or who are experiencing COVID-19 symptoms and seeking COVID-19 testing or treatment may qualify for Emergency Paid Sick Leave through the Family First Coronavirus Response Act (FFCRA).

 How can I find out more about the Family First Coronavirus Response Act (FFCRA)?